ceesem/cookiecutter_templates/README.md

 To use any of these cookiecutters, you will need to have `cookiecutter` installed.
 This can be done via `pipx install cookiecutter`.
 To allow you to use these templates from anywhere, you can symlink them to the `~/.cookiecutters` directory.
+Note that you may need to create this directory if it does not yet exist using `mkdir ~/.cookiecutters`.
 This can be done in the terminal by navigating to the base of this directory and running:

 ```bash